H.R. 2729: Carnivals are Real Entertainment Act

 5

-The Secretary of Homeland Security and the Secretary of Labor must each separately publish proposed rules in the Federal Register no later than 180 days after enactment, creating a fixed implementation deadline.
+Homeland Security and Labor must each publish proposed rules in the Federal Register no later than 180 days after the bill becomes law.

 6

-The same two agencies — Homeland Security and Labor — must publish final rules no later than 1 year after enactment, giving industry and workers a clear outer deadline for the new system to be completed.
+Both agencies must publish final rules no later than one year after enactment, setting an outer deadline for the new system to be fully in place.

 Who benefits from H.R.
 2729?